Tiskae/Tiskae/Readme.md

 ### About me

 - I'm a frontend developer with expertise in Reactjs
-- I am currently learning mobile development with react native
+- I am currently backend technologies with Node, Express and MongoDB (MERN)
 - I have strong affection❤ for cybersecurity and ethical hacking
-- I'm a student currently completing my studies in Geology and Earth Science🌎
 - I'm open to collaborate on any project as well as open source
 - I'm actively open to work💪